awscoder/CryptoTracker/README.md

 5) If you have fills.csv in the same directory as this code, hit enter, if not enter the filepath.
 6) Wait approximately 1 minute
 7) Use DB browser to open your database and you can see your holdings and transaction history.

+*Next steps*
+1) Increase efficiency (looking at pulling data from db instead of fills after fills has been imported (84-96)
+2) This will also helpwith importing other files down the line
+3) Eventually a better interface
+4) The ability to display portfolio
+5) Track cpc
+6) Make graphs